-After graduating from Codarts, Ryan Djojokarso (1983) became a much sought-after dancer and worked with several choreographers including Itzik Galili, Liat Waysbort, Erik Kaiel, Keren Levi, Ugo Dehaes, Itamar Serussi and Tabea Martin.
+After graduating from Codarts, Ryan Djojokarso (b.
+1983) became a much sought-after dancer and worked with various choreographers including Itzik Galili, Liat Waysbort, Erik Kaiel, Keren Levi, Ugo Dehaes, Itamar Serussi and Tabea Martin.

-In 2017, Ryan was nominated for the Dutch Dance Days Young Audience Award and - together with Astrid Boons and Sabine Molenaar - won the BNG Bank Dance Award for promising choreographers.
-Ryan is currently developing himself at Korzo, within a new makers' programme, as a maker for the main stage.
-This programme is in collaboration with Zuiderstandtheater and Scapino Ballet Rotterdam and is supported by the Dutch Fund for Performing Arts.
+Ryan was nominated for the Prize of the Dutch Dance Days Young Audiences in 2017 and - together with Astrid Boons and Sabine Molenaar - won the BNG Bank Dance Prize for promising choreographers.
+Ryan is currently developing at Korzo, within a new makers trajectory, as a maker for the large hall.
+This trajectory is in collaboration with Zuiderstandtheater and Scapino Ballet Rotterdam and is supported by the Performing Arts Fund.

-The first result of this programme was While the leaves are blowing, a short performance as part of TWOOLS (2018).
+The first result of this trajectory manifested itself in While the leaves are blowing.
+A short performance as part of TWOOLS (2018).

 Itzik Galili, Liat Waysbort, Erik Kaiel, Keren Levi, Ugo Dehaes, Itamar Serussi en Tabea Martin

 - Nomination for Prize of Dutch dance festival 'Nederlandse Dansdagen' Young Adience 2017 & 2020